huggingface/transformers/docs/source/parallelism.md

 * Model doesn't fit onto a single GPU:

     1. ZeRO + Offload CPU and optionally NVMe
+    2. as above plus Memory Centric Tiling (see below for details) if the largest layer can't fit into a single GPU

+* Largest Layer not fitting into a single GPU:

+1. ZeRO - Enable [Memory Centric Tiling](https://deepspeed.readthedocs.io/en/latest/zero3.html#memory-centric-tiling) (MCT).
+It allows you to run arbitrarily large layers by automatically splitting them and executing them sequentially.
+MCT reduces the number of parameters that are live on a GPU, but it does not affect the activation memory.
+As this need is very rare as of this writing a manual override of `torch.nn.Linear` needs to be done by the user.

 **⇨ Single Node / Multi-GPU**